JuBoi/leagueQuizApp/README.md

-This is a simple app that is designed to quiz you on League of Legends champions
+This is an android app that is designed to quiz you on League of Legends champions.
+It takes champion info from the League of Legends API and randomly generates questions about a champion's abilities.